kabbi/rufus/README.md

 ### Adding a Handler

 The default logger will use a [ConsoleHandler](#consolehandler) if you don't specify anything else.
+Hadler has own [formatter](#formatter) and can set a level - all messages from this logger with level >= handler level will be output via this handler.
+This allow to set very flexible configs.
 You can add handlers to any logger:

 ```js
 var rufus = require('rufus');